 Throughout summer 2020/21, Kambri at ANU and aMBUSH Gallery celebrated the work of Australian creative women with the launch of a stunning new festival.

-Presented by Kambri at ANU, curated by aMBUSH Gallery and with over 100 featured artists, the summer-long family-friendly festival showcased some of Australia’s best female creative talent with activations including outdoor public art and gallery exhibitions, live art and music events, public talks, film screenings, ArtHack, creative workshops, fitness classes and more.
+Presented by Kambri at ANU, curated by aMBUSH Gallery and with over 100 featured artists, the summer-long family-friendly festival showcased some of Australia’s best female creative talent with activations including outdoor public art and gallery exhibitions, live art and music events, public talks, film screenings, ArtHack, creative workshops, health and wellbeing and more.

 Two of the headline activations were a group show in aMBUSH Gallery’s Kambri space with diverse art from over 30 women from across Australia, and an outdoor exhibition at Exhibition Avenue, with large-scale works from 24 emerging and established artists including Bohie, Georgia Hill, Noni Cragg, Kaff-eine, Nanami Cowdroy, Amala Groom, and Nicole Reed to name a few.